Asem-mohsen/Tienda-de-Ropa/README.md

 # Tienda-de-Ropa
-A simple front-end and back-end (using(PHP,MYSQL)) clothing store, still in progress -didn't finish it yet-
+A simple front-end and back-end (using(PHP,MYSQL)) clothing store, still in progress -haven't finished yet-